SergiyStoyan/PdfDocumentParser/CliverRoutines/README.md

 # CliverRoutines

 A cross-platform C# lib which provides frequently used routines:
-- application settings engine which replaces the Visual Studio application settings routine;
+- application settings module which replaces the one of Visual Studio;
 - logging with multi-threading and session support;
 - auxiliary routines;